Search 9 million+

 -d '{"query": "smooth DM stack codimension one", "n_results": 5}'

-Returns a JSON object containing theorem-level results with metadata and similarity scores.
+Returns theorem-level results with metadata and similarity scores.
+Full API reference →

-TheoremSearch is also available as an MCP tool for AI agents with a single tool theorem_search.
-Endpoint: https://api.theoremsearch.com/mcp.
+TheoremSearch is available as an MCP tool for AI agents via a single theorem_search tool.